 In the same way, his intellectual concerns and his extensive self-taught formation extended to multitude of subjects, will lead him to create a work in endless transformation.
 In 1974 he was awarded the Güell Painting Foundation Award in Barcelona and in 1985 he was finalist at the 7th Cleveland International Drawing Biennale in England.
 At the end of the 80's he moves to Madrid, where he will create most of his works, working tirelessly and conscientiously.
 In 1997, he was appointed Academic Associate by the International Academy of Letters, Arts and Sciences of Verbano, Italy.

 Only the sickness kept him away from his passion.
 Luis Fraile left us on Kings' Day of 2016.
-His artistic legacy features more than 2000 paintings.
+His legacy features more than 3000 artworks.

 The creations of this non-conformist Spanish artist are sprinkled with allegories as a criticism of the human condition.
 Like pages checked by the author in the urban chronicle of our days.
 Luis Fraile art is complex, profound and unsettling, an ambitious controlled expressionism through a mysterious figuration, serene narrative, multiple characters-objects in space, out of his rich imagination.
 Surrealistic traits are perceived in those strange beings that populate his paintings, as well as characteristics of Impressionism, discovered throughout his years of learning and, to some extent, assimilated.
 But the characteristic of Luis Fraile Painting is the Syncretism of an art that knows how to take advantage of all the 'isms' and has managed to overcome them.